Onion samosa, a deep fried/baked pastry filled with onions, poha and spices. A quick and easy evening snack and a popular street food.

 Once the dough has rested for a minimum of 30 minutes, let us start shaping the samosas.
 Clean you work surface and dust it with flour.
 Divide the dough into 7-8 portions.
 Roll the each portion of the dough as thin as possible. you should be able to see your hand under the rolled disc

 Cut the rolled disc into 2 portions.
 Fold the half into a inverted V seal the edges.
 Now you got a cone to fill in.
-Add 1-2 tbsp filling and seal the edges.
+Add 1-2 tablespoon filling and seal the edges.

 Repeat the same with rest of the dough.
 Keep the prepared samosas on a flat plate.
 Once you have shaped all the samosas, deep fry them in hot oil.
 Keep the flame in simmer and deep fry to ensure proper frying and golden brown colored samosas.